 November 3, 1939: Judy’s star was definitely high with her two hits “The Wizard of Oz” and Babes in Arms playing in theaters around the nation as these two similar notices (from two separate papers) show.

 November 3, 1941: Judy sang “Share a Little” on the radio show “Motion Picture Industry Community Chest Drive” broadcast out of Los Angeles by KFWB radio station.
-No recording of this performance is known to exists.
+No recording of this performance is known to exist.

 November 3, 1942: Judy had a very extensive sitting at MGM’s portrait studio with famed photographer Eric Carpenter.
 Here are some of the results.